 Getting Started with PI-SPI Libraries

-The PI-SPI series of modules were designed to allow the user a simple way to create real world applications using the Raspberry Pi.
-Applications can have a mix of analog inputs, analog outputs, digital inputs and relay outputs.
+The PI-SPI series and the PI-SPi-DIN series of modules were designed to allow the user a simple way to create real world applications using the Raspberry Pi.
+Applications can have a mix of analog inputs and outputs, and digital inputs and outputs.
 Most of the modules use the SPI bus (Serial Peripheral Interface) and some use the I2C bus (Inter-integrated Circuit).

-Widgetlords Electronics (VP Process Inc.) has released a new library on GitHub that allows for more than 2 chip selects and makes writing software for the PI-SPI series as easy as using "write" and "read" commands.
-The new "libwidgetlords" library allows all modules to be used simultaneously without the user having to write any code for chip select manipulation.
+Widgetlords Electronics (VP Process Inc.) has released updated libraries on GitHub that allows for more than 2 chip selects and makes writing software for the PI-SPI series as easy as using "write" and "read" commands.
+The updated "libwidgetlords" library allows all modules to be used simultaneously without the user having to write any code for chip select manipulation.

 Let's get started!